 How we define a complaint

-We define a complaint as an expression of dissatisfaction about our or one of our contractors actions, lack of actions or the standard of service provided.
-If you are dissatisfied with the way we've dealt with you, we want you to tell us, so that we can, where possible, sort out the problem.
+We define a complaint as an expression of dissatisfaction about council services, our actions, lack of actions, or the standard of our work, provided directly by the council or by one of our contractors.
+If you are dissatisfied with the way we've dealt with you, we want you to tell us, so that we can, where possible, sort the problem out.

 You may want to congratulate us or an individual officer for a job well done or service provided.
 If you wish, we'll thank you for taking an interest in our staff and services within 10 working days of receiving it.
 We'll also pass on your compliments to the relevant service area and encourage others to follow similar ways of working.